-Crossing the Canada-U.S. border with a status card
+Crossing the Canada-U.S. border: Bring your valid passport and secure status card

-Find out which status cards can be used to cross the Canada−U.S. border if you are registered under the Indian Act.
+Find out about using your status card to cross the Canada−U.S. border if you are registered under the Indian Act.

 On this page